 - 6 mint leaves

-- Add mint, lime, gin, sugar (if using) to shaker and muddle.
+- Add mint, lime, gin, and sugar (if using) to shaker and muddle.

 - Add cucumber slices to shaker and shake vigorously.